What is the phone number for the Garbage company?

 account.
 What do I need?

 Welcome!
-If you bought your home, please bring your settlement statement
+All owners please bring your settlement statement/purchase

 How much of my property tax bill goes to the Village?